zachvalenta/jvns.ca/content/post/2017-09-03-telling-people-what-you-re-working-on.markdown

 Maybe that's it?
 Like, if when we're planning something, we just

 1. come up with a reasonable plan and think/talk about it with folks
+1. do at least some preliminary work, I think it's good to at least do a prototype or something first to get some confidence in the approach
 1. assume that our plan will work (that when we run into problems, we'll figure out a way to solve them)
 1. loudly communicate that plan to a reasonable list of people (not too much